 Welcome!
 The Anderson Language & Technology Center (ALTEC) is a great resource for language faculty looking for resources to enrich their courses.

 The Hive (Hub for Innovation and Vibrant Expression, Hellems 159) is home to hundreds of foreign language films, books, magazines, and textbooks in over twenty different languages from all over the globe, which are available for student and faculty use.

-Students and faculty with their Buff OneCard can check out equipment, such as microphones, projectors, speakers, batteries, laptops, video cameras, photo cameras, and more.
+Students and faculty with their Buff OneCard can check out equipment, such as microphones, speakers, batteries, laptop adaptors, video cameras, photo cameras, and more.
 You can search the catalog to see what's available.
 The HIVE offers students and faculty a place for both individual work and meetings.
 Both Mac and PC desktops are available for use.
-Students and faculty may also reserve the tutoring room (Hellems 152B, in the back of the PC Classroom) or the Hellems 159 Cube for a private meeting space.
-These rooms may be reserved by contacting email@example.com.
+Students and faculty may also reserve the Hellems 159 Cube for a private meeting space.
+This room may be reserved by contacting email@example.com.

 The ALTEC PC and Mac Classrooms are both available for instructor use.
-If you would like to reserve a space for your class, please see the facilities page for more information and reservation links.
+If you would like to reserve a space for your class, please see the spaces page for more information and reservation links.

 ALTEC's state of the art recording studio, located in the backroom of HLMS 152, is available for faculty to reserve and use.
 Please see the spaces page for more information and reservation links.